 Call to Order: Past President Don Livingston called the meeting to order at 4:00.

 Approval of Minutes: Arlinda Eaton made a motion for approval of the minutes of the GACTE Board meeting from September 20, 2012 at UGA in Athens.
-Cindy Chance seconded the motion.
+Cindi Chance seconded the motion.
 There were no corrections to the minutes.
 The motion passed unanimously by voice vote.

 Treasurer’s Report: Vicki Hollingshead delivered a report on the finances of the organization with detailed descriptions of expenditures and assets since the last meeting.
 A discussion ensued about the number of Affiliate Memberships.
 The question was whether there is a need for affiliate memberships.
 The group indicated the RESA’s are strong affiliate members.
 A motion was made and seconded to approve the treasurer’s report as delivered.
 It was unanimously approved by voice vote to accept the treasurer’s report.